developmentseed/tile-benchmarking/03-e2e/README.md

 ## Generating URLs to Test

-Note: for the FWI-GEOS-5-Hourly dataset (or any dataset in veda-data-store and veda-data-store-staging), the `gen_test_urls.py` script requires data access via a role from the SMCE VEDA AWS account.
+The `gen_test_urls.py` script includes files in s3://nasa-eodc-data-store and requires data access via a role from the SMCE VEDA AWS account.
 Please skip this dataset or contact the SMCE team for access.

 If you have role-based access to those buckets, you will need to assume the role using MFA and assume that role.